 - Disorderly conduct, use of a dangerous weapon

-Griggs was then sentenced to serve a total of 249 days in the House of Correction (90 days for each of the first two convictions and 69 days for the third, to be served consecutively).
+Griggs was then sentenced to serve a total of 270 days in the House of Correction (90 days for each of the convictions, to be served consecutively, with credit for 69 days time served).
 He will be eligible for Huber release after 150 days served.

 Online court records show Griggs was charged with substantial battery, intentionally causing bodily harm, and misdemeanor bail jumping in July of 2018.
 He has a jury trial set to begin in that case on Dec.
 5.